Responsibility for firearms is shared between the Australian, state and territory governments.

 The importation of firearms is controlled under the Customs (Prohibited Imports) Regulations 1956.
-Depending on what you want to import, you will need to get permission from this department, the Australian Customs and Border Protection Service or your state or territory firearms registry or the Commonwealth Attorney-General’s Department.
+Depending on what you want to import, you will need to get permission from the Australian Customs and Border Protection Service, your state or territory firearms registry or the Commonwealth Attorney-General’s Department.

 Firearms and Weapons Policy Working Group – This group aims to help develop national and consistent policy on firearms and weapons-related issues that are common to all jurisdictions.

 Commonwealth Firearms Advisory Council –The Council operated between July 2013 until November 2013.
 During this time it provided advice to government relating to the regulation of the importation of firearms, issues of national importance, emerging firearms technology and other matters upon request.

 Following the Australian Government’s announcement on 8 November 2013 to abolish or rationalise a number of non-statutory bodies, the Commonwealth Firearms Advisory Council has closed.
 The closure of this group is a whole-of-government decision that was taken to simplify and streamline the business of government and will not affect on-going consultation with the firearms community as required.

 Public consultation – We consult formally and informally with a wide variety of stakeholders, committees and working groups as well as the general public to develop policy and ensure national consistency among states and territories.
 We also consult with the public on any proposed changes to the Customs (Prohibited Imports) Regulations 1956.